Vojislav Marinković

-Vojislav Marinković (Војислав Маринковић; 13 May 1876 – 18 September 1935) was a Serbian and Yugoslav diplomat and politician, serving two times as Minister of Foreign Affairs and briefly as Prime Minister during the dictatorship of King Alexander I.
+Vojislav Marinković (Војислав Маринковић; 13 May 1876 – 18 September 1935) was a Serbian and Yugoslav diplomat and politician, serving two times as Minister of Foreign Affairs and briefly as Prime Minister of the Kingdom of Yugoslavia.

 Beginnings

 Marinković was born in Belgrade, then capital of the Principality of Serbia, in 1876.
 His parents were Dimitrije Marinković, lawyer and politician, and Velika (nee Klajn).
 He attended secondary school in the city, graduated at the University of Belgrade Faculty of Law and later received doctorate in political science and economics in Paris.

 From 1901, he worked in the Ministry of Finance and was director of the Business Bank.
 He was deputy of the Serbian Parliament from 1906.
 From 1914 to 1917, he served as Minister of Economy.
 Again minister at the end of 1918, he participated in the Paris Peace Conference, 1919.

 Parliamentary period in Yugoslavia

 He served as Minister of the Interior briefly at the end of 1921 and beginning of 1922.

 He served as Minister of Foreign Affairs in the governments of Ljubomir Davidović (for a few months of 1924), Velimir Vukićević and Anton Korošec, last in the parliamentary term.